Dan611/QakBot-DGA/README.md

  * Get the current date by connecting to the internet
  * Calculate the CRC32 checksum of the date string
- * Feed the cheksum into a Mersenne Twister random number generator
+ * Feed the checksum into a Mersenne Twister random number generator
  * Generate a random amount of random alphabet characters, then append a top level domain

 ## Current Date Acquisition